ANSI/NSF Standards for Drinking Water Treatment Units

 Trivalent Chromium Radium 226/228

-4. No longer a primary drinking water standard (MCL) but does appear on
+4. No longer a primary drinking water standard (MCL) but does appear on some certificates

 The contaminants that are listed above are considered toxins and are harmful to our body.
 Once ingested continuously into the body by drinking unfiltered water,